-Deliverable Format/method of Quantity Due Date Denverable delivery Quantity Due Date Deliverable #6 - Discrete work-related Hard copy payment Data to be Documentation to be expense documentation documentation for submitted for each submitted along with The Provider shall provide documentation check payment to customer for monthly invoice. for payments the Provider made to customer (e.g. copy whom the Provider montiny mvoice. customers to defray significant discrete of check issued). seeks work-related expenses (as described in or effects issued). reimbursement.
-Section C.6.3.3). remoursement.
-Deliverable #7 - Incentive payments Hard copy payment Data to be Documentation to be documentation documentation for submitted for each submitted along with The Provider shall provide documentation check payment to customer for monthly invoice. for incentive payments the Provider made to customer (e.g. copy whom the Provider monthly mvoice. customers for completing education or of check issued). seeks training program(s) (as described in Section of check issued). reimbursement.
-C.6.3.1.1) and for retaining employment (as Termoursement. described in Section C.6.3.1.2).
-Deliverable #8 - Disclosure Written One convener nor Within two weeks of At any time during the effective period of memorandum to One copy per new award. the award of the new the delivery order, purchase order, or task DHS. awaru.
-DIIS. contract or grant. order, the Provider shall disclose to DHS any grant/contract funding from sources other than this HCA that the Provider receives to work with the same or substantially similar population.
-Narrative in 0 W1-1 Deliverable #9 - Weekly Activity Report Microsoft Word One report per week Weekly within three The Provider shall submit to DHS a Weekly week business days of the Activity Report that shall include, but not 2007. end of the previous week limited to, the following: (1) Weekly PIT reconciliation (as described in Section Hard copies for supporting week C.5.6.4) (2) an overview of the key documentation achievements for the week and issues documentation encountered (3) changes to the Provider's staffing (4) discussion of current or emerging operational, financial or administrative issues that will impact the Provider's ability to maintain the quality of its services to customers (5) explanation of why certain customers assigned to the Provider have no participation hours entered into CATCH, and have not been recommended for sanction, exemption, or removal (6) Verification of Employment (VOE) form for customers who entered employment during the week (7) verification of work experience for those customers who were placed in work slots (8) vocational education write-up (9) documentation that shows that customers completed specific education or training programs (e.g. certificates, licenses) I .
-I
+Deliverable Format/method of delivery Quantity Due Date Deliverable #6 - Discrete work-related expense documentation The Provider shall provide documentation for payments the Provider made to customers to defray significant discrete work-related expenses (as described in Section C.6.3.3).
+Hard copy payment documentation for check payment to customer (e.g. copy of check issued).
+Data to be submitted for each customer for whom the Provider seeks reimbursement.
+Documentation to be submitted along with monthly invoice.
+Deliverable #7 - Incentive payments documentation The Provider shall provide documentation for incentive payments the Provider made to customers for retaining employment (as described in Section C.6.3.1).
+Hard copy payment documentation for check payment to customer (e.g. copy of check issued).
+Data to be submitted for each customer for whom the Provider seeks reimbursement.
+Documentation to be submitted along with monthly invoice.
+Deliverable #8 - Disclosure At any time during the effective period of the delivery order, purchase order, or task order, the Provider shall disclose to DHS any grant/contract funding from sources other than this HCA that the Provider receives to work with the same or substantially similar population.
+Written memorandum to DHS.
+One copy per new award.
+Within two weeks of the award of the new contract or grant.
+Deliverable #9 - Weekly Activity Report The Provider shall submit to DHS a Weekly Activity Report that shall include, but not limited to, the following: (1) Weekly PIT reconciliation (as described in Section C.5.6.4) (2) an overview of the key achievements for the week and issues encountered (3) changes to the Provider's staffing (4) discussion of current or emerging operational, financial or administrative issues that will impact the Provider's ability to maintain the quality of its services to customers (5) explanation of why certain customers assigned to the Provider have no participation hours entered into CATCH, and have not been recommended for sanction, exemption, or removal (6) Verification of Employment (VOE) form for customers who entered employment during the week Narrative in Microsoft Word 2007.
+Hard copies for supporting documentation One report per week Weekly within three business days of the end of the previous week